broadinstitute/monorepo/libs/jump_rr/README.md

 Note that the feature databases are based on interpretable features.
 The The perturbation databases use non-interpretable features, which have been processed to attenuate batch effects.

+In the rare case where you experience a problem before data is loaded, it may be transient - try reloading the webpage.

 <a id="Overview"></a>